blasern/distance_sparcifier/README.md

 # distance_sparcifier

 ### Description
 distance_sparcifier is a C++ code to sparcify distance matrices as a preprocessing step for the computation of sparse Vietoris-Rips persistence barcodes.
+The code for reading distance matrices, the help and the examples are based on [Ripser](https://github.com/Ripser).

 Sparcification is based on [Cavanna et al](https://arxiv.org/abs/1506.03797).
-The code for reading distance matrices, the help and the examples are based on [Ripser](https://github.com/Ripser).
+Let P be a furthest point sampling of a point cloud with insertion radii λi.
+Given δ with 0 < δ < 1 we define r0 = r1 = ∞ and ri = 2λ_{i−1} /(1 − δ ) for i = 2, ... , n.
+In order to sparsify the edge list for the full Rips complex we set the distance between every edge (i, j) with d(i, j) ≥ min(ri , rj) to the maximal distance in P.

 ### Building